bright/new-www/content/projects/hs-baumappe-–-document-management-apps-for-construction.md

 <div class="image"><img src="/images/app_baumappe_mockups.png" alt="app baumappe mockup" title="Mockup example designed by Heinrich Schmid's Product Design Team."  /> </div>

-*Mockup example designed by Heinrich Schmid's Product Design Team.*
+<center>Mockup example designed by Heinrich Schmid's Product Design Team.</center>

 We also made an important decision regarding the app architecture.
 We decided to build **HS Baumappe as a multi-module application**.
 Instead of building an app as a huge monolith, we **separated the code into single responsibility modules**.
 As a result, it improved developers’ productivity because of the **shorter build time, clarity and interoperability**.
 Developing multi-module apps is not something visible to users but takes a huge part in fastening the development process and, in the end, helps to **save costs**.